dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 We're mainly interested in the `address` field which gives us the physical address of the HPET registers.
 The other fields are explained in the HPET specification but are not needed for our purposes right now.

-As with any MMIO you will need to map this physical address into the virtual address space so we can access the registers with paging enabled.
+As with any MMIO we will need to map this physical address into the virtual address space so we can access the registers with paging enabled.

 ### Theory Of Operation